 WILLIAMSTON POLICE DEPARTMENT

 Chief Jim Wolf joined the Williamston Police Department on February 1, 2021 as the new Chief.
-Chief Wolf retired from Michigan State Police and has over 31 years of law enforcement service.
+Chief Wolf retired from the Michigan State Police and has over 31 years of law enforcement service.
 Chief Wolf graduated from Williamston Community Schools, so he knows the community well.
-He is looking forward to serving the City of Williamston.
-Email - email@example.com.
+Email - firstname.lastname@example.org.

 The Williamston Police Department will check your property/residence while you are away for any length of time.
 Please complete the form below if you would like your residence checked while you are away.
 You can fax the form to 517-655-6498 or mail it to Williamston Police Department, 161 E. Grand River Ave., Williamston, MI 48895.
 Property Check Form (fillable)